holoviz/param/doc/upgrade_guide.md

 ### Deprecations

-Param 2.0 was supposed to clean up even more Param's API, except that we noticed that deprecating API in the release notes of previous versions was not enough to warn Param's users (including ourselves!), so we decided to postpone removing some APIs and this time properly warn Param's users.
-We've also spent a lot of time looking at the code base while working on this major release and noticed more clean up that could be made in the future.
-Therefore and perhaps somewhat unconventionnally we have released Param 2.0 with quite a large number of deprecation warnings.
-Make sure you're adapting your code as soon as you can whenever you notice one of the newly emitted warnings.
-You will find below the complete list of deprecation warnings added in Param 2.0.
+Param 2.0 was originally meant to clean up even more Param's API, except that we noticed that deprecating API in the release notes of previous versions was not enough to warn Param's users (including ourselves!).
+Thus for 2.0 we decided to postpone removing some APIs, and this time properly warn Param's users that the code is about to be deleted.
+We've also spent a lot of time looking at the code base while working on this major release, and noticed additional clean up that could be made in the future.
+Therefore when you upgrade to 2.0, you are likely to encounter quite a large number of deprecation warnings.
+Make sure you're adapting your code as soon as you can whenever you notice one of the newly emitted warnings, because that code will not continue to be supported in later releases in the 2.x series.
+(Or you can pin your code to Param 1.x if you want to avoid the warnings and do not need any of the features or bugfixes from 2.0.)

+Here is the complete list of deprecation warnings added in Param 2.0:

 - Parameter signature:
-  - Instantiating most parameters with positional arguments beyond `default` is deprecated:
+  - Instantiating parameters other than `default` with positional arguments is deprecated:
     - `String('prefix-test', '^prefix')`: deprecated!
     - `String('prefix-test', regex='^prefix')`: OK
     - `String(default='prefix-test', regex='^prefix')`: OK
-  - For `Selector` parameters that accept `objects` as first positional argument, and `ClassSelector` parameters that accept `class_` as first positional argument, passing any argument by position is deprecated:
+  - For `Selector` parameters that accept `objects` as first positional argument, and `ClassSelector` parameters that accept `class_` as first positional argument, passing _any_ argument by position is deprecated:
     - `Selector([1, 2])`: deprecated!
     - `Selector(objects=[1, 2])`: OK
     - `ClassSelector((str, int))`: deprecated!